PranavViswanathan/FAI-Project/README.md

 "driverCode.py" - you should start from here.
 This is a driver code file that explains how to use the Q-learning algorithm.
 This code file imports a class called "Q_Learning" that is developed in "functions.py"

 "functions.py" - this file contains the implementation of the Q-Learning algorithm.
 The class "Q_Learning" defined in this file implements the algorithm.

+The code above was one of the first iterations that I came up with for the Q learning but the idea was halted as we moved away from using Gazeboo and ROS so we reverted back to going with a simpler model and idea.
+So this implementation was scrapped and existed only in mind afterwards.